 Our Compensation Committee is composed of four independent directors, each of whom meets the independence requirements of NASDAQ listing standards and the rules and regulations of the SEC.
-The Compensation Committee has reviewed and discussed the CD&A section of this Annual Report on Form 10-K/A with management.
-Based on such review and discussion, the Compensation Committee has recommended to the Board that the CD&A section be included in this Annual Report on Form 10-K/A.
+The Compensation Committee has reviewed and discussed the CD&A section of this Proxy Statement with management.
+Based on such review and discussion, the Compensation Committee has recommended to the Board that the CD&A section be included in this Proxy Statement.